Kevin-Xi/schema-trimmer/README.md

 # schema-trimmer

-A tool to validate and cast values in Javascript by given schema, with customizable predicate and cast functions.
+[WIP]A tool to validate and cast values in Javascript by given schema, with customizable predicate and cast functions.

 ## Example